tsonika/intro-ngs-manuals/docs/modules/btp-module-velvet/velvet.md

     mv run_25/contigs.fa run_25/contigs.fa.1
     time velvetg run_25 -cov_cutoff 16 -exp_cov 26

+!!! note "Question"
     Comment on the time required, use of memory and CPU for `velvetg`?

+!!! success ""
+    ???
+"Answer"
         Runtime is lower when velvet can reuse previously calculated data.
 By using `-exp_cov`, the memory usage increases.

+!!! note "Question"
     Which insert length does Velvet estimate?

+!!! success ""
+    ???
+"Answer"
         Paired-end library 1 has length: 228, sample standard deviation: 26

 Next try running `velvetg` in ‘paired-end mode‘.
 This entails running `velvetg` specifying the insert length with the parameter `-ins_length`